natcap/invest.users-guide/source/coastal_protection.rst

 Data Needs
 ==========

 As mentioned earlier, the Erosion Protection model is composed of two primary sub-models: the Profile Generator and the Nearshore Waves and Erosion models.
 It is recommended that you first utilize the Profile Generator tool to obtain a cross-shore profile that contains bathymetry and backshore information.
-This tool will also help you obtain several pieces of useful information including: the bathymetry and nearshore topography along the profile of interest; the type of natural habitats present at the site, as well as your location along the profile; values for offshore wave height, and wind speed and fetch direction for the site.
+This tool will also help you obtain several pieces of useful information including: the bathymetry and nearshore topography along the profile of interest; the type of natural habitats present at the site, as well as your location along the profile; values for offshore wave height and wind speed and fetch direction for the site.
 Once this profile information has been obtained and forcing parameters have been selected, you can run the Nearshore Waves and Erosion model.
 Also, to investigate the impacts of management actions on waves and erosion, you can select the type of management action or change the footprint and density of each habitat.
 Running the Nearshore Waves and Erosion model requires, at a minimum, a bathymetry profile as well as wave and storm information.
 Furthermore, information on the type of backshore present at the site, as well as on the characteristics of the natural habitats that are present at the site will be needed.

 .. _cp-PGData: